Made from a terra cotta saucer

 It's easy to make your own mosaic birdbath using a terra cotta saucer and mosaic tiles of your choice.
+Below is detailed instructions for the design pictured below.
+A photo gallery of several designs is at the bottom on the page.

 What you will need: